-Here, you will undertake a lab-based research project.
-You will choose one of three areas: Computational Chemistry, Solid-State Chemistry or Synthetic (Organic) Chemistry.
-You will then independently plan and execute your experiments or simulations (computational chemistry) with guidance from an academic supervisor.
+During this module students will choose a research project from one of four areas: Computational Chemistry, Solid-State Chemistry, Synthetic (Organic) Chemistry, or Chemical Pedagogy.
+They will then independently plan and execute their experiments, simulations (computational chemistry) or pedagogical research with guidance from an academic supervisor.
 The module provides framework research training.

 Method of assessment